jeremysprofile/jeremysprofile.github.io/content/cv.md

             - 'The log backup was a cron job to call a service which was just glorified <code>rsync</code> and some logic to put everything into timestamped folders on a secondary server.'
             - 'The system setup and end-to-end test run were slightly fault-tolerant Bash scripts.'

   Education:

     - school: University of Colorado Boulder
       degree: B.S.
 Mechanical Engineering, <i>magna cum laude</i>
-    GPA: <strong>3.8</strong>
+      gpa: 3.8
       data:
         - text: '<a href="http://patft1.uspto.gov/netacgi/nph-Parser?patentnumber=10,429,838"><strong>Co-inventor of Patent No. 10,429,838</strong> for method of routing multiple drone landings at a base station</a> resulting from senior project'
           hidden:
             - text: Senior project – drones leave station, get GPS coordinates, determine optimal paths based on obstacles, and fly to targets
               details:
                 - Project team designed drone assigning and tracking app.
                 - text: Wrote Swift code to have drone navigate by vision to specific QR code and land
                   details:
                     - 'Used <a href="https://github.com/zxing/zxing"><code>zxing</code> (Zebra Crossing) pre-existing library</a>.'
                     - 'Computed XYZ offset of drone from pad based on landing pad relative size and position in video and iterated motions to land.'
                 - Our two biggest hurdles were that this was a mechanical engineering course (meaning the timelines and grades were built around design being the largest portion of the project) and that most of Boulder, including the main CU campus, is a no-fly zone for drones, making testing difficult.
                 - In the end, we had individual working pieces, but not a end-to-end success.
                 - Drones could land successfully at landing pads by vision and QR code recognition, plot courses around pre-configured obstacles, and fly to GPS waypoints.
                 - Lack of experience with project planning meant we didn't give ourselves even close to enough time for integration and testing.
         - text: 'Team software lead in autonomous robot soccer competition, placing second of twelve.
 Video of matches <a href="https://www.youtube.com/watch?v=tI_wfxj9qU8">available here</a>'
           details:
             - 'Team designed, built, and programmed robot from off-the-shelf and 3D-printed components'
-          - 'Wrote all Arduino (C++) code for: tracking ball & goal via IR sensors, determining relative position on field and estimated ball distance, shooting, and goalie behavior'
+            - 'Wrote all Arduino (C++) code for tracking ball & goal via IR sensors, determining relative position on field and estimated ball distance, shooting, and goalie behavior'
           hidden:
            - text: Team designed and assembled Arduino-based robot to play soccer
              details:
-             - 'We were given an <a href="https://www.pjrc.com/store/teensy36.html">Arduino offshoot</a>, a maximum size and budget and told to design a roboot capable of scoring goals.
+               - 'We were given an <a href="https://www.pjrc.com/store/teensy36.html">Arduino offshoot</a>, a maximum size and budget and told to design a robot capable of scoring goals.
 The goals and the ball were marked by <abbr title="Infrared">IR</abbr> <abbr title="Light-emitting diode">LEDs</abbr> at specific frequencies.
 The "field" was white, with black tape for the boundaries and gray tape for the goal zones.'
                - 'We used photodiode "triads" (three photodiodes grouped together at slightly different angles) mounted on servos to sense the ball and goal, tape sensors to view ground color, and four <a href="https://external-preview.redd.it/nnuZFbODO3VGW8P1uZJLeKK03Y9uWf37gGCWrUTuccA.gif?format=mp4&s=b2a1b9b3c52d6cc7dd3aa4601308406b809d97b2">onmiwheels</a> provided movement.'
-         - text: 'Wrote all Arduino (C++) code for: tracking ball & goal via IR sensors, determining relative position on field and estimated ball distance, shooting, and goalie behavior'
+           - text: 'Wrote all Arduino (C++) code for tracking ball & goal via IR sensors, determining relative position on field and estimated ball distance, shooting, and goalie behavior'
              details:
                - 'We used parallax to determine relative distance to the ball, and used the relative angle of the goal servos to determine relative location on the field.
 If we lost track of the ball, we would have the robot engage in goalie behavior, waiting in the goal area for until we found the ball.
 When attempting to score, we would attempt to line up behind the ball facing directly toward the goal.'
            - text: 'Placed 2nd of 12 teams - <a href="https://www.youtube.com/watch?v=tI_wfxj9qU8">video of competition</a>'
              hidden: >
                I believe we had the best programmed robot - you can see in the video that we were the only team to actually try to align with the goal when trying to score, while the other teams simply went for the approach of "aim for the ball and hit it", hoping that the fact that the ball was initially ahead of them and toward the target goal would be sufficient.
                Most of our struggle (and the fact that we got second instead of first) came down to two factors: reflection and multiplexing.
                During testing, the field wasn''t surrounded by spectators, so there was nothing to reflect the IR of the ball or goals.
                During the competition, however, the legs of the spectators allowed the IR to bounce and give false positives for ball or goal location.
                Our other problem was limited speed due to sensor multiplexing.
 Our design used a single multiplexer to provide the photodiode outputs to a single pin on the Teensy, which greatly simplified wiring at the cost of speed.
                Because we had to not only detect IR emissions, but also their frequency, we had to wait at minimum for half a period of the frequencies before we could check the next sensor, meaning polling the sensors significantly slowed our loop time.
                We initially thought this would not be a problem, since our loop was still on the order of tens of milliseconds, but during testing we found that we had to slow our movement speed (both rotation and translation) to a quarter of the maximum to avoid missed signals.
                Without the multiplexing, we would have been able to average readings and have much more robust data collection.

     - school: University of Oklahoma
       degree: B.A.
 Economics - minors in Psychology and Mathematics
-    GPA: <strong>3.96</strong>
+      gpa: 3.96
 ---
 All sections can take a `data` object, as defined below.
 ```yaml